Modelling the spectra of the kilonova AT2017gfo -- II: Beyond the photospheric epochs: Search for potential candidate species (strong transitions)

 \subsection{Results}

-We recover two shortlists of candidate species that contain transitions that match the observational data: (i) a viable list of candidate ions that match the data with no perceived limitations, and (ii) a list of ions that may contribute to the data, with some caveat.\footnote{An example of a caveat is an ion that possesses a line in agreement with an observed feature that is expected to have another comparably strong line at a position where we do not see any observational evidence for emission (see Appendix~\ref{sec:Appendix - Search for potential candidate species (strong transitions) - Method}).} Our list of viable candidate lines for each of the observed features is given in Table~\ref{tab:NIST - Candidate transitions (E1)}.
-Our viable list of candidate species include \SrII, La\,\III, Ce\,\III, Gd\,\III, Ra\,\II\ and Ac\,\I\ (see Table~\ref{tab:Candidate ions}).
+We recover two shortlists of candidate species that contain transitions that match the observational data: (i) a viable list of candidate ions that match the data with no perceived limitations, and (ii) a list of ions that may contribute to the data, with some caveat.\footnote{An example of a caveat is an ion that possesses a line in agreement with an observed feature that is expected to have another comparably strong line at a position where we do not see any observational evidence for emission (see Section~\ref{sec:Appendix - Search for potential candidate species (strong transitions) - Method}).} Our list of viable candidate lines for each of the observed features is given in Table~\ref{tab:NIST - Candidate transitions (E1)}.\footnote{For completeness, we present the wavelengths of the candidate transitions in Table~\ref{tab:NIST - Candidate transitions (E1)} both in vacuum and air.} Our viable list of candidate species include \SrII, La\,\III, Ce\,\III, Gd\,\III, Ra\,\II\ and Ac\,\I\ (see Table~\ref{tab:Candidate ions}).

 We find candidate species for all prominent emission features, but some are less plausible than others.
-Additional points of consideration are the number of total contaminating lines, and the upper level energy.\footnote{Our analysis computes a \textit{relative} level population, so if only highly excited transitions are available, they will appear prominently in our analysis, despite the fact they originate from energy levels beyond what we expect to be significantly populated in a 3000\,K plasma (ignoring any non-thermal effects that can alter the level populations significantly from LTE).
+Additional points of consideration are the number of total contaminating lines, and the upper level energy.\footnote{Our analysis computes a \textit{relative} level population, so if only highly excited transitions are available, they will appear prominently in our analysis, despite the fact they originate from energy levels beyond what we expect to be significantly populated in a 3000\,K plasma (ignoring any effects that can alter the level populations significantly from LTE).
 Candidate lines originating from highly-excited levels ($E_{\textsc{u}} > 4$\,eV) are discarded.} Note that where we refer to the number of lines obtained from our analysis (to indicate the numbers of contaminant lines), we are referring to all lines that lie within the wavelength range, $0.5 \leq \lambda \leq 2.5$\,\micron, that have strengths $> 10^{-3}$ the strength of the strongest line for that species in our analysis (within the same wavelength range).
 Our most viable candidate species are presented below.

 \begin{itemize}

 \item \textbf{Sr\,$\boldsymbol{\textsc{ii}}$:} In our analysis, this ion yields two lines coincident with the 1.08\,\micron\ feature, providing a consistency check for our method (see Appendix~\ref{sec:Appendix - Search for potential candidate species (strong transitions) - Verification of analysis}).